chuckmilam/create-ks-iso/README.md

 Dynamically creates a STIG-compliant kickstart file with randomly-generated bootstrap user credentials for compliance testing in an automation pipeline.
 Includes options for creating custom install ISO images to enable non-interactive FIPS-compliant installations of RHEL-based Linux distributions.

 ## Overview
-create-ks-iso is intended to be a simple, lightweight, dynamic solution to generate a STIG-compliant kickstart file and installer boot ISO image.
+create-ks-iso.sh is intended to be a simple, lightweight, dynamic solution to generate a STIG-compliant kickstart file and installer boot ISO image.
 Optionally, the user can create an OEMDRV ISO for delivering the kickstart file to the system installer; useful in environments where PXE boot or similar network delivery methods may not be available.
 Bootstrap user credentials may be either randomly-generated or specifically declared as required to fit operational needs.
 The kickstart file can be tailored at the point of generation.
-Default settings are easily changed either by editing the included [CONFIG_FILE](CONFIG_FILE) template or by setting environment variables at runtime, ideally allowing for use in automation pipelines.
+Default settings are easily changed either by editing the included [CONFIG_FILE](CONFIG_FILE) template or by setting environment variables at runtime, potentially allowing for use in automation pipelines.

 ### The Challenges of RHEL STIG Compliance
-There are two aspects of RHEL STIG compliance efforts that realistically must be addressed at install time:
+There are two aspects of RHEL STIG compliance efforts that realistically should be addressed at install time:
 1. Setting Federal Information Processing Standard (FIPS) 140-2 mode
 2. Configuring whole-disk encryption